Global Industrial (GIC)

 Before deciding whether to buy Global Industrial or pass, we urge investors to consider business quality, valuation, and the latest quarterly results.

-We see the value of companies helping their customers, but in the case of Global Industrial, we’re out.
+We cheer for all companies making their customers lives easier, but in the case of Global Industrial, we’ll be cheering from the sidelines.
 To begin with, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its stellar ROIC suggests it has been a well-run company historically, the downside is its diminishing returns show management's prior bets haven't worked out.
-On top of that, its low free cash flow margins give it little breathing room.
+While its stellar ROIC suggests it has been a well-run company historically, the downside is its diminishing returns show management's prior bets haven't worked out.
+On top of that, its unimpressive EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.

-Global Industrial’s P/E ratio based on the next 12 months is 14.8x.
-While this valuation is reasonable, we don’t see a big opportunity at the moment.
+Global Industrial’s P/E ratio based on the next 12 months is 15.6x.
+This valuation multiple is fair, but we don’t have much confidence in the company.
 There are more exciting stocks to buy at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.